Painkiller Addiction Treatment in Los Angeles, California

 Painkiller addiction can vary depending on the medication being used:

-Each of these prescription painkillers have unique characteristics, but all carry the risk of drug abuse, opioid dependence, and addiction.
+Each of these prescription painkillers has unique characteristics, but all carry the risk of drug abuse, opioid dependence, and addiction.

 At Clear Behavioral Health, we understand that painkiller addiction is more than physical dependence—it affects every aspect of your life.